tfitzpat/accellera-style-guide/accellera/a.md

 Next, specify the available disk space for the virtual machine, see figure below.
 It is recommended to define a partition bigger than 10 GB.
 After completion, click on **Next**.

 {% include figure
-   reference="Figure A-4"
+   reference="gfztqtf"
    images="vm_disk.png"
-   caption="Virtual machine disk space" alt-text="" class="fixed"
+   caption="Figure A-4&mdash;Virtual machine disk space"
+   alt-text=""
+   class="fixed"
 %}